Black Panther: Wakanda Forever: Pre-production

 More than 2,000 outfits were designed by Carter for the film.
-The process of creating Namor's costume began about a year before production on the film had started, with Coogler asking several artists to help design the character's outfit; most of them initially submitted drawings that were reminiscent of the costume that debuted in the Marvel Comics series Sub-Mariner vol. 1 #67 (1973) by artist John Romita Sr., but their ideas were rejected in favor of a design by then-Marvel Studios visual development artist Anthony Francisco, who was inspired by the character's original green swim briefs-clad look.
+The process of creating Namor's costume began about a year before production on the film had started, with Coogler asking several artists to help design the character's outfit; most of them initially submitted drawings that were reminiscent of the costume that debuted in the Marvel Comics series Sub-Mariner vol. 1 #67 (1973) by writer Steve Gerber and artist John Romita Sr., but their ideas were rejected in favor of a design by then-Marvel Studios visual development artist Anthony Francisco, who was inspired by the character's original green swim briefs-clad look.
 Carter worked closely with Marvel's visual development team and art department to design Shuri's Black Panther costume, sketching out ideas based on the character's appearances in the comics.
 Carter adorned Shuri's costume with a combination of gold and silver elements that she felt would highlight the character's femininity, wanting the costume's design to stay close to Shuri's "form, the silhouette of a woman, with a bust and hips and shoulders" while also trying to "delicately enhance the dynamic figure of the Panther suit".
 Costume company Film Illusions developed the material Carter used to create the Midnight Angels costumes.
 Carter said Ramonda's outfit has a "strong presence of metal", featuring a collar that was 3D printed and painted to look like metal.
 For the Talokanil costumes, Carter sought advice from Mesoamerican historians and experts, as well as oceanographers and marine biologists.
 She incorporated jade and aquatic elements, and referenced sea creatures in their headdresses, such as Namora's, which resembles the fins of a lionfish, and Attuma's, which resembles the skull of a hammerhead shark.
 Many of the costumes needed to be tested in water given the amount of underwater filming that occurred, with Carter stating, "Clothes aren't meant to be worn underwater for eight hours and used again the next day.
 We had to rethink everything about what fibers could go in water and still look organic.
 We'd like to think clothes look like ballet all the time in water, but they just rise up".